Zenith-the-realest/school-vault/Notes/London - The Poem.md

 >   "*marks of weakness, marks of woe*"

 In the line pointing out the weakness of the sufferers, the line is weak in its use of syllables: it contains less than the other lines.
 The weakening of this line is intentional, and truly reflects the weakness of the sufferers.

+# Language:

+> The poem predominantly presents the suffering of those of London: *"marks of weakness, marks of woe","cry of every man", "cry of every man", "cry of fear", "mind-forged manacles", "chimney-sweeper's cry", "hapless soldier's sigh", "youthful harlot's curse", "new-born infant's tear", "blights with plagues"* - the negative language is very obvious.

+### The use of "Charter'd":

+In the beginning, the use of "*charter'd*" is very clear.
+If something is "*charter'd*", it is under a legal contract.
+Between **1760 and 1820**, approximately *6 million acres of land* in England was charter'd (privately owned).
+The first usage of "charter'd" in the poem could refer to the fact that the properties around the speaker was privately owned.
+However, the repetition is ironic: "the charter'd Thames does flow" - here, the force of human power is emphasised due to the fact that it is controlling something natural: a river.
+The juxtaposition of natural power and human power shows that the *attempt of humans to control nature* is a cause of the suffering that the people experience, as the gap between the poor and the rich get wider, as the expanse of the latter's control increases.

+### The use of "mark":

+Another example of repetition is in the word "mark":

+> *"And **mark** in every face I meet
+> **Marks** of weakness, **marks** of woe"*

 # **References**
 [London - Context](Notes/London - Context.md)